5 The Uniform Distribution

 Now that we have recalled how maximum likelihood estimation works, we can state that this is not how the MLE is found for a domain-affecting parameter!
 (Hence the “thus far” in the recall statement above.)
 Let’s assume, for instance, that we sample \(n\) iid random variables from a Uniform(\(0,\theta\)) distribution.
 As stated above (without the indicator function), the likelihood is \[ \mathcal{L}(\theta \vert \mathbf{x}) = \frac{1}{\theta^n} \,. \] This means that the smaller \(\theta\) is, the larger the likelihood will be.
 So how small can \(\theta\) be?
 We can answer this intuitively: the domain \([0,\theta]\) has to just encompass all the observed data, i.e., \[ \hat{\theta}_{MLE} = X_{(n)} \,. \] If \(\theta\) were smaller, \(X_{(n)}\) would lie outside the domain.
 It is fine for \(\theta\) to be larger, since then all the data lie in the domain \([0,\theta]\)…but the larger \(\theta\) is, the smaller the likelihood.

 We plot an example likelihood function in Figure 5.2.
-We observe immediately that the usual MLE algorithm will not work here, as the likelihood function is discontinuous at \(\theta = X_{(n)}\) and thus we cannot compute a first derivative.
+We observe immediately that the usual MLE algorithm will not work here, as the likelihood function is not differentiable at \(\theta = X_{(n)}\).
 All we can do is, e.g., plot the likelihood and identify the MLE as that value for which the likelihood is maximized (or identify the value intuitively as we do above).

-In the last section above, we introduce the Pareto distribution, \[ f_X(x) = \frac{\alpha\beta^\alpha}{x^{\alpha+1}} \,, \] where \(\alpha > 0\) and \(x \in [\beta,\infty)\), and we show that the sufficient statistic for \(\beta\) (with \(\alpha\) fixed) is the smallest observed datum, \(X_{(1)}\).
+Recall that the Pareto distribution has the probability density function \[ f_X(x) = \frac{\alpha\beta^\alpha}{x^{\alpha+1}} \,, \] where \(\alpha > 0\) and \(x \in [\beta,\infty)\), and we show that a sufficient statistic for \(\beta\) (with \(\alpha\) fixed) is the smallest observed datum, \(X_{(1)}\).
 Because \(\beta\) is a parameter that dictates the domain, we find the MLE not via differentiation but rather by identifying that the likelihood is maximized when \(\beta\) is exactly equal to \(X_{(1)}\), i.e., \(\hat{\beta}_{MLE} = X_{(1)}\).
 See Figure 5.3.

 5.4.2 MLE Properties for Uniform Distribution Bounds

-In this example, we will mimic what we do above when discussing the properties of the MVUE, and look at estimator bias and variance, etc., assuming that \(\{X_1,\ldots,X_n\} \stackrel{iid}{\sim}\) Uniform(\(0,\theta\)).
+In this example, we mimic what we do above when discussing the properties of the MVUE: we look at estimator bias and variance, etc., assuming that \(\{X_1,\ldots,X_n\}\) are iid data sampled according to a Uniform(\(0,\theta\)) distribution.

-Bias: we know, from our derivation of the MVUE, that \[ E[\hat{\theta}_{MLE}] = E[X_{(n)}] = \frac{n}{n+1}\theta \,, \] and thus the estimator bias is \[ B[\hat{\theta}_{MLE}] = E[\hat{\theta}_{MLE}] - \theta = \frac{n}{n+1}\theta - \theta = \frac{1}{n+1}\theta \,. \] As we expect for the MLE, the estimator is at least asymptotically unbiased, as the bias goes to zero as the sample size \(n \rightarrow \infty\).
+Bias: we know, from our derivation of the MVUE, that \[ E[\hat{\theta}_{MLE}] = E[X_{(n)}] = \frac{n}{n+1}\theta \,, \] and thus the estimator bias is \[ B[\hat{\theta}_{MLE}] = E[\hat{\theta}_{MLE}] - \theta = \frac{n}{n+1}\theta - \theta = -\frac{1}{n+1}\theta \,. \] As we expect for the MLE, the estimator is at least asymptotically unbiased, as the bias goes to zero as \(n \rightarrow \infty\).

 Variance: the variance of the MLE is \[ V[\hat{\theta}_{MLE}] = E[\hat{\theta}_{MLE}^2] - \left(E[\hat{\theta}_{MLE}\right)^2 = E[X_{(n)}^2] - (E[X_{(n)}])^2 \,. \] We derived both \(E[X_{(n)}]\) and \(E[X_{(n)}^2]\) above when discussing the MVUE, so we can write down immediately that \[ V[\hat{\theta}_{MLE}] = \frac{n}{n+2}\theta^2 - \left( \frac{n}{n+1}\theta\right)^2 = \frac{n}{(n+2)(n+1)^2}\theta^2 \rightarrow \frac{\theta^2}{n^2} ~~\mbox{as}~~ n \rightarrow \infty\,. \] We observe that because the variance goes to zero as \(n \rightarrow \infty\), the MLE is a consistent estimator.
-The variance of the MLE is similar to, but not exactly the same as, the variance for the MVUE, although the variances converge to the same value in asymtopia.
+The variance of the MLE is similar to, but not exactly the same as, the variance for the MVUE, although the two variances converge to the same value in as \(n \rightarrow \infty\).

 5.5 Confidence Intervals

 Recall: a confidence interval is a random interval \([\hat{\theta}_L,\hat{\theta}_U]\) that overlaps (or covers) the true value \(\theta\) with probability \[ P\left( \hat{\theta}_L \leq \theta \leq \hat{\theta}_U \right) = 1 - \alpha \,, \] where \(1 - \alpha\) is the confidence coefficient.
-We determine \(\hat{\theta}_L\) and \(\hat{\theta}_U\) by, e.g., solving for the root \(\theta_q\) in each of the following equations: \[\begin{align*} F_Y(y_{\rm obs} \vert \theta_{\alpha/2}) - \frac{\alpha}{2} &= 0 \\ F_Y(y_{\rm obs} \vert \theta_{1-\alpha/2}) - \left(1-\frac{\alpha}{2}\right) &= 0 \,. \end{align*}\] The construction of confidence intervals thus relies on knowing the sampling distribution of the adopted statistic \(Y\).
-One maps \(\theta_{\alpha/2}\) and \(\theta_{1-\alpha/2}\) to \(\hat{\theta}_L\) and \(\hat{\theta}_U\) by taking into account how the expected value \(E[Y]\) varies with the parameter \(\theta\).
-(See the table in section 14 of Chapter 1.)
+We determine \(\hat{\theta}\) by solving the following equation: \[ F_Y(y_{\rm obs} \vert \theta) - q = 0 \,, \] where \(F_Y(\cdot)\) is the cumulative distribution function for the statistic \(Y\), \(y_{\rm obs}\) is the observed value of the statistic, and \(q\) is an appropriate quantile value that is determined using the confidence interval reference table introduced in section 16 of Chapter 1.

 We conclude our coverage (so to speak) of confidence intervals by going back to the notion of the confidence coefficient \(1 - \alpha\).
 In a footnote in Chapter 1, we make the point that technically, the confidence coefficient is the infimum, or minimum value, of the probability \(P(\hat{\theta}_L \leq \theta \leq \hat{\theta}_U)\).
 What does this actually mean?

 Let’s suppose that we have sampled \(n\) iid data from a normal distribution, and that we are going to construct a confidence interval of the form \[ P(S^2 - a \leq \sigma^2 \leq S^2 + a) \] for the population variance \(\sigma^2\).
 We can do this, right?
-Let’s see… \[\begin{align*} P(S^2 - a \leq \sigma^2 \leq S^2 + a) &= P(-a \leq S^2-\sigma^2 \leq a) \\ &= P\left(1 - \frac{a}{\sigma^2} \leq \frac{S^2}{\sigma^2} \leq 1 + \frac{a}{\sigma^2}\right) \\ &= P\left( (n-1)\left(1 - \frac{a}{\sigma^2}\right) \leq \frac{(n-1)S^2}{\sigma^2} \leq (n-1)\left(1 + \frac{a}{\sigma^2}\right) \right)\\ &= F_{W(n-1)}\left( (n-1)\left(1 + \frac{a}{\sigma^2}\right) \right) - F_{W(n-1)}\left( (n-1)\left(1 - \frac{a}{\sigma^2}\right) \right) \,. \end{align*}\] The key to interpreting the last line above is that \(\sigma^2\) is unknown (otherwise, why would we be constructing a confidence interval for it in the first place?), and thus can take on any positive value.
-What if \(\sigma^2\) is very large? \[ \lim_{\sigma^2 \to \infty} F_{W(n-1)}\left[ (n-1)\left(1 + \frac{a}{\sigma^2}\right) \right] - F_{W(n-1)}\left[ (n-1)\left(1 - \frac{a}{\sigma^2}\right) \right] = F_{W(n-1)}(n-1) - F_{W(n-1)}(n-1) = 0 \,. \] Thus the confidence coefficient for the interval \(S^2 - a \leq \sigma^2 \leq S^2 + a\) is \(1 - \alpha = 0\) (or, we have that \(\alpha = 1\)).
+Let’s see… \[\begin{align*} P(S^2 - a \leq \sigma^2 \leq S^2 + a) &= P(-a \leq S^2-\sigma^2 \leq a) \\ &= P\left(1 - \frac{a}{\sigma^2} \leq \frac{S^2}{\sigma^2} \leq 1 + \frac{a}{\sigma^2}\right) \\ &= P\left( (n-1)\left(1 - \frac{a}{\sigma^2}\right) \leq \frac{(n-1)S^2}{\sigma^2} \leq (n-1)\left(1 + \frac{a}{\sigma^2}\right) \right)\\ &= F_{W}\left( (n-1)\left(1 + \frac{a}{\sigma^2}\right) \right) - F_{W}\left( (n-1)\left(1 - \frac{a}{\sigma^2}\right) \right) \,, \end{align*}\] where \(W\) is a chi-square-distributed random variable for \(n-1\) degrees of freedom.
+The key to interpreting the last line above is that \(\sigma^2\) is unknown (otherwise, why would we be constructing a confidence interval for it in the first place?), and thus can plausibly have any positive value.
+What if \(\sigma^2\) is very large? \[ \lim_{\sigma^2 \to \infty} F_{W}\left[ (n-1)\left(1 + \frac{a}{\sigma^2}\right) \right] - F_{W}\left[ (n-1)\left(1 - \frac{a}{\sigma^2}\right) \right] = F_{W}(n-1) - F_{W}(n-1) = 0 \,. \] Thus the confidence coefficient for the interval \(S^2 - a \leq \sigma^2 \leq S^2 + a\) is \(1 - \alpha = 0\) (or, we have that \(\alpha = 1\)).

-5.5.1 Interval Estimation Given Order Statistics
+5.5.1 Interval Estimation Using an Order Statistic

-We assume that we are given \(n\) iid data drawn from a Uniform(\(0,\theta\)) distribution.
-Above, we note that the cdf for the maximum observed datum, \(X_{(n)}\), is \(F_{(n)}(x) = (x/\theta)^n\).
-To find the lower and upper bounds on \(\theta\), respectively, we solve for \(\theta\) in the expressions \[\begin{align*} \left(\frac{X_{(n)}}{\theta_{1-\alpha/2}}\right)^n &= 1 - \frac{\alpha}{2} ~~ \mbox{(lower)} \\ \left(\frac{X_{(n)}}{\theta_{\alpha/2}}\right)^n &= \frac{\alpha}{2} ~~ \mbox{(upper)} \,. \end{align*}\] (We assume that we are constructing a two-sided interval.
-Similar expressions would yield the lower or upper bound.)
-We thus find that \[ \hat{\theta}_L = \theta_{1-\alpha/2} = \frac{X_{(n)}}{(1-\alpha/2)^{1/n}} ~~\mbox{and}~~ \hat{\theta}_U = \theta_{\alpha/2} = \frac{X_{(n)}}{(\alpha/2)^{1/n}} \,. \]
+To find the lower and upper bounds on \(\theta\), respectively, we solve for \(\theta\) in the expressions \[\begin{align*} \left(\frac{X_{(n)}}{\theta}\right)^n - \left(1 - \frac{\alpha}{2}\right) &= 0 ~~~ \mbox{(lower)} \\ \left(\frac{X_{(n)}}{\theta}\right)^n - \frac{\alpha}{2} &= 0 ~~~ \mbox{(upper)} \,. \end{align*}\] We find that \[ \hat{\theta}_L = \frac{X_{(n)}}{(1-\alpha/2)^{1/n}} ~~\mbox{and}~~ \hat{\theta}_U = \frac{X_{(n)}}{(\alpha/2)^{1/n}} \,. \]

 5.5.2 Confidence Coefficient for a Uniform-Based Interval Estimator

 In the example above, we show that the interval estimate with confidence coefficient \(1-\alpha\) for the uniform upper bound \(\theta\) has the form \([aX_{(n)},bX_{(n)}]\).
 Can we also define an appropriate interval estimator if, for instance, it has the form \([X_{(n)} + a,X_{(n)} + b]\)?
 The short answer is no…because the confidence coefficient will be zero!
 To see why, let’s expand out and solve: \[\begin{align*} P(X_{(n)} + a \leq \theta \leq X_{(n)} + b) &= P(\theta - b \leq X_{(n)} \leq \theta - a)\\ &= P(X_{(n)} \leq \theta - a) - P(X_{(n)} \leq \theta - b)\\ &= F_{(n)}(\theta-a) - F_{(n)}(\theta-b)\\ &= \left(\frac{\theta-a}{\theta}\right)^2 - \left(\frac{\theta-b}{\theta}\right)^2\\ &= \left(1-\frac{a}{\theta}\right)^2 - \left(1-\frac{b}{\theta}\right)^2 \,. \end{align*}\] The confidence coefficient is the infimum (or minimum value) that this expression can take on.
 For an interval of the form \([aX_{(n)},bX_{(n)}]\), \(\theta\) does not appear, and thus the infimum is a constant.
-Here, however, \[ \lim_{\theta \to \infty} P(X_{(n)} + a \leq \theta \leq X_{(n)} + b) = 0 \,, \] and thus the confidence coefficient is (i.e., the proportion of computed intervals that overlap the true value \(\theta\) goes to zero).
+Here, however, \[ \lim_{\theta \to \infty} P(X_{(n)} + a \leq \theta \leq X_{(n)} + b) = 0 \,, \] and thus the confidence coefficient is (i.e., the proportion of computed intervals that overlap the true value \(\theta\)) goes to zero.
 Thus an interval estimator of the form \([aX_{(n)},bX_{(n)}]\) is a better one than one of the form \([X_{(n)} + a,X_{(n)} + b]\).

 5.6 Hypothesis Testing